FBEditor Controls

 type or instance.

-Find/Replace menu item opens a dialog box for Find,
+on this button opens a dialog box for Find, Replace, and Replace

 is enabled only when a system configuration or function